wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

  - APP_LOG_DIR - log folder;
  - HOSTNAME - hostname.

+## restful api

+app, in addition to contract imposed by deployment system (health/is_alive, deployment/test) also exposes:
+ - POST http://localhost:{MANAGEMENT_PORT}{MOUNT_POINT}/close - endpoint that can do one of (in dev environment):
+  - stop worker process in clustered environment;
+  - stop app in non-clustered environment.

 ## context

 `context` is an object provided for plugins (`use`) or your config function (`config`) that comes with defaults: